Background pattern

 Do not take TIXTELLER:

-- similar antibiotics (such as rifampicin or rifabutin)
+-similar antibiotics (such as rifampicin or rifabutin)

 Warnings and precautions

-Be especially careful with rifaximin:
+Be careful with rifaximin:

 Severe skin reactions, including Stevens-Johnson syndrome and toxic epidermal necrolysis, have been reported in association with rifaximin treatment.
-Stop using rifaximin and seek medical attention immediately if you notice any of the symptoms related to these severe skin reactions described in section 4.
+Stop using rifaximin and seek immediate medical attention if you notice any of the symptoms related to these severe skin reactions described in section 4.

 TIXTELLER contains sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

 Children and adolescents

-Other medications and TIXTELLER
+Other medicines and TIXTELLER

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-Inform your doctor if you are taking any of the following medications:
+Tell your doctor if you are taking any of the following medicines:

-- oral contraceptives
+• oral contraceptives

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery
+Driving and using machines

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-If in doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor.
+In case of doubt, consult your doctor or pharmacist again.

-The recommended dose is 1 tablet taken twice a day with a glass of water.
+The recommended dose is 1 tablet twice a day taken with a glass of water.

 Continue taking TIXTELLER until your doctor tells you to stop.